 Desperate, I called my father for help.
 He told me to spray the interior of the freezer with vanilla flavoring, shut the door, and leave it for a few hours.
 It worked!
 The odor was completely gone.

 I have since used this technique on ice chests, and once even used clear vanilla flavoring on the interior of our car after my husband tried to transport fresh shrimp in a leaky container.
 It worked and did not stain the carpeting.

 Source: An old fisherman's trick passed down to me from my dad.

 By onesoutherngal from MI

 I always use vanilla flavoring in my ice chests when I clean them after each use.
 I have even used it in stinky ice chests after my husband put his fish he caught in them.
-You know, men never wash them out as good as we women do, so they get a smell.

 Would this work on other odors?
 Like pet urine?